TheRealKasumi/NikoLight/documentation/build.md

 ![LED XH Pinout](media/build/led-pinout.jpg)

-When one "injector chain" is done, it could look like this.
+When one "injector chain" is done, it should look something like this.

 ![LED Injector Chain](media/build/injector-chain.jpg)

 As you can see it's also possible to solder a female connector to the first LED and then use an extension cable.
 This allows to easily replace the LEDs in case one dies at some point in the future.
-But this is fully optional.
+But this is entirely optional.

 ![Extension Cable](media/build/extension-cable.jpg)